YahooArchive/omid/README.md

     </dependency>
 ```

 The client interfaces for OMID2 are _TTable_ and _TransactionManager_.
-A builder is provided in the _HBaseTransactionManager_ class in order to get the TransactionManager interface, which is used for creating and committing transactions.
+A builder is provided in the
+_HBaseTransactionManager_ class in order to get the TransactionManager interface, which is used for creating and
+committing transactions.
 TTable can be used for putting, getting and scanning entries in a HBase table.
+TTable's
-TTable's interface is similar to the standard _HTableInterface_, and only requires passing the transactional context as a first parameter in the transactional aware methods (e.g. _put(Transaction tx, Put put)_) _These interfaces will likely change slightly in future._
+interface is similar to the standard _HTableInterface_, and only requires passing the transactional context as a
+first parameter in the transactional aware methods (e.g. _put(Transaction tx, Put put)_)
+_These interfaces will likely change slightly in future._

-To run this example, make sure you have _hbase-site.xml_ in your classpath, with _hbase.zookeeper.quorum_, _tso.host_ and _tso.port_ set accordingly.
-Also, you will need to create a hbase table "EXAMPLE_TABLE", with column family "EXAMPLE_CF", and with TTL disabled and maxVersions set to Integer.MAX_VALUE.
+To run this example, make sure you have _core-site.xml_ and _hbase-site.xml_ for your HBase cluster are present in
+your classpath.
+You will need to set _tso.host_ and _tso.port_ appropriately.
+Also, you will need to create a hbase
+table "EXAMPLE_TABLE", with column family "EXAMPLE_CF", and with TTL disabled and maxVersions set to Integer.MAX_VALUE.
+This example assumes non-secure communication with HBase.
+If your HBase cluster is secured with Kerberos, you will
+need to use the `UserGroupInformation` API to log in securely.

 ```java
 import org.apache.hadoop.conf.Configuration;